You will only see this message once.

 Mountain biking

-Pure northern air in your lungs, rugged Lake Superior terrain—this is biking in the Porcupine Mountains.
+Pure northern air in your lungs, rugged Upper Peninsula terrain—this is biking in the Porcupine Mountains.

 The Porcupine Mountains Wilderness State Park offers more than 20 miles of designated mountain bike trails, with loops ranging from 1.5 to 10.5 miles.
 See a map of the park’s mountain biking trails here.
 The trails serve as cross-country ski trails in the winter.
 (Note: trails may not be regularly maintained in the summer.)